-The top section of the left navigation bar is specific to each exchange account (highlighted with a green box).
+The top section of the left navigation bar is specific to each exchange account (highlighted with a red box).
 Every tab in this box only applies to the single exchange account you are viewing at this moment.
 You can see which exchange account you are viewing at any time by looking at the top right corner.
-I have placed a red box around the drop down menu which will tell you the current exchange you are viewing.
+I have placed a red box around the drop-down menu which will tell you the current exchange you are viewing.

 In this case, we are currently looking at our Binance.US exchange account that has $419.87.
 So, all of the tabs on the left only apply to that account.

-It should also be noted that the bottom two tabs, which are not in the green box, do not apply to any specific exchange.
+It should also be noted that the bottom two tabs do not apply to any specific exchange.
 They apply to ALL exchanges.
 This means if I have linked 25 exchanges, updating something in settings will apply to all of those exchanges (or more generally to your Shrimpy account).
 In a similar way, selecting "Logout" will log you out of your Shrimpy account.

 The "Dashboard" tab will only show the portfolio value and assets which are owned on the one exchange account that you are currently viewing (as determined by the dropdown in the top right).

 The "Automation" tab is specific for the current exchange you are viewing.

 The "History" tab will only show the history for the specific exchange you are currently viewing.

 The "Backtest" tab allows you to run backtests using historical data to compare performance between a rebalancing strategy and a baseline hodl strategy.